bikeshedder/tusker/README.md

 ## How does it work?

-Upon startup `tusker` reads all files from the `migration` directory and runs them on an empty database.
+Upon startup `tusker` reads all files from the `migrations` directory and runs them on an empty database.
 Another empty database is created and the target schema is created.
 Then those two schemas are diffed using the excellent [migra](https://pypi.org/project/migra/)